Quinoa: United States

 Quinoa has been cultivated in the United States, primarily in the high elevation San Luis Valley of Colorado where it was introduced in 1983.
 In this high-altitude desert valley, maximum summer temperatures rarely exceed 30 °C and night temperatures are about 7 °C. In the 2010s, experimental production was attempted in the Palouse region of Eastern Washington, and farmers in Western Washington began producing the crop.
 The Washington State University Skagit River Valley research facility near Mount Vernon grew thousands of its own experimental varieties.
 The Puget Sound region's climate is similar to that of coastal Chile where the crop has been grown for centuries.
 Due to the short growing season, North American cultivation requires short-maturity varieties, typically of Bolivian origin.
 Quinoa is planted in Idaho where a variety developed and bred specifically for the high-altitude Snake River Plain is the largest planted variety in North America.

 Europe

 Several countries within Europe have successfully grown quinoa on a commercial scale.

 Sowing

+Quinoa requires a significant amount of precipitation in order to germinate, therefore the traditional sowing date in Peru was between September and November.
+To increase the chance that more crops survive it would be advantageous to split up the sowing date among the plants.
+Traditionally quinoa was sowed by broadcast, in rows or grooves, or by broadcast and then making rows.
+Soil preparation should occur before sowing, and weeding should come soon after sowing the seeds.

+Rotation is used in its Andean native range.
+Rotation is common with potato, cereals and legumes including Lupinus mutabilis.
+Traditionally, quinoa rotation happens in plots called aynoqas.
+These are made up of different sized plots in different zones, and each family unit would own plots in different areas.
+The aynoqas allowed for better crop yield, agricultural and ecological sustainability, and food security within communities.